Arithmetic purity of strong approximation for semi-simple simply connected groups: Introduction

 \subsection{Main results}

-We now state several main theorems of this paper.
+We now state several main theorems of this paper regarding Question \ref{q:purity}.
 Our first result resolves all $k$-simple and isotropic cases off an arbitrary place. \begin{thm} Let $k$ be a number field and $v_0\in \Omega_k$.
-Let $G$ be a semi-simple simply connected $k$-simple linear algebraic group.
-If $G$ is $k$-isotropic, then $G$ satisfies \textbf{(APSA)} off $v_0$. \end{thm} \begin{rems} \begin{enumerate}
+Let $G$ be a semisimple simply connected $k$-simple linear algebraic group.
+If $G$ is $k$-isotropic, then $G$ satisfies \APSA off $v_0$. \end{thm} \begin{rems} \begin{enumerate}

-\item For any semi-simple linear algebraic $k$-group $G$, by Borel-Tits theory (c.f. \cite[Rem.
-C.3.10]{CGP}), one knows that $G$ is $k$-isotropic if and only if $G$ contains a closed $k$-subgroup isomorphic to $\BG_a$, and equivalently, $G$ contains a parabolic subgroup over $k$ different from $G$.
-Thus being quasi-split implies being isotropic.
+\item For any semisimple linear algebraic $k$-group $G$, according to the Borel-Tits theory (cf. \cite[Rem.~C.3.10]{CGP}), we know that $G$ is $k$-isotropic if and only if $G$ contains a closed $k$-subgroup isomorphic to $\BG_{\operatorname{a}}$, and equivalently, $G$ contains a parabolic subgroup over $k$ different from $G$.
+Thus being $k$-quasi-split implies being $k$-isotropic.

 \item In general, the notion of being isotropic is much weaker than being quasi-split.
-For example, there are many isotropic spin groups of quadratic forms in $\geqslant 4$ variables which are not quasi-split (\cite[\S 23.4]{Bo}).
-Therefore Theorem \ref{thm:isotropic} generalises \cite[Thm.
-1.1]{CLX} and covers many new cases.
+For example, there are many $k$-isotropic spin groups of quadratic forms in $\geqslant 4$ variables which are not $k$-quasi-split (cf. \cite[\S 23.4]{Bo}).\footnote{A concrete example is the family of spin groups of non-degenerate quadratic forms in $11$ variables, in which there is only one quasi-split $\BQ$-form $\operatorname{Spin}(6,5)$.
+We thank one anonymous referee for kindly pointing out this to us.} Therefore Theorem \ref{thm:isotropic} generalises \cite[Thm.~1.1]{CLX} and covers many new cases.

-\item When $k$ is a totally imaginary field, Theorem \ref{thm:isotropic} covers any semi-simple simple connected $k$-simple group which is not of $A_n$-type.
-Indeed $k$-groups of $A_n$-type are the only anisotropic cases (c.f. \cite[Thm.
-6.25, pp. 352]{PR}). \end{enumerate} \end{rems} The next result answers Wittenberg's question affirmatively in the case of affine quadric hypersurfaces (c.f. \cite[Question 6]{AIM14}).
+\item When $k$ is a totally imaginary field, Theorem \ref{thm:isotropic} covers all semisimple simple connected $k$-simple groups which are not of $A_n$-type.
+Indeed $k$-groups of $A_n$-type are the only $k$-anisotropic cases (cf. \cite[Thm.~6.25, pp.~352]{PR}). \end{enumerate} \end{rems} At the AIM workshop, Wittenberg \cite[Question 6]{AIM14} proposed affine quadratic hypersurfaces as first interesting cases worthy of study.
+This is answered affirmatively by our next result.